The Public Works Department has taken measures to reduce our carbon impact on the environment by employing the following activities.

 Public Works performs a leak survey each year to capture and repair leaks in the water system.

-Public Works has a Toyota Prius and with good driving habits has averaged 50 miles per gallon over the last four years.
+Public Works has a Toyota Prius and with good driving habits has averaged 50 miles per gallon over the last seven years.

 The Village instituted an idling policy with a goal of saving 5% in fuel compared to last fiscal year.
 The first quarter of this fiscal year the Village met this goal reducing fuel use by 2,080 gallons.